 One of these spectators took note of the fact that they miraculously paid off their debt.
 Shouldn’t we just be happy for them?
 Ask yourself this question: if they are a loss making business, and have been so for some time now, where do you think all that money comes from?
 The answer is you, us — everybody but Wall Street pays off their debt.

-Here a detailed breakdown of the company financials.
-Also, when I had help for this website we used to do a daily market movers article, and we took note of the price fluctuations for this day.
+When I had help for this website, we used to do a daily market movers article, and we took note of the price fluctuations for this day.
 Feel free to check it out by clicking that link.

 XBIO is another great example of this Gun and Run tactic.
 This one would’ve made Jesse Livermore proud.